furkanislam/furkanislam/README.md

-- 🔭 My job is survey engineer
+- 🔭 My job is Survey Engineer

 - 👨‍💻 I'm trying to become an iOS developer